Politics

 Stop pretending the U.S. is a democracy

-While state and local governments have democratic processes, the national government is far from democratic: More than 300 million Americans have no effective power in Congress.
+The United States is not a democracy.
+More than 300 million Americans have no effective representation in Congress.

 Thus, voters in Wyoming, the least populous state, with about 577,000 people, have the same political power as the voters in any of the more populous states.
 If you live in Texas or California, only the first 577,000 people have the same power as those in Wyoming; the rest have no effective representation.
-So, just do the math.
+So, just do the math to see the national implications.
 Multiply 577,000 by 50 to give you the population truly represented in the Senate: 28,850,000.
 The remaining 302,600,000 people (U.S. population of 331,450,000 minus 28,850,000) have no effective voice in the Senate.
-And since the Senate can block any legislation sent up by the House, no effective power in the Senate equals no effective power in Congress.

-Admittedly, legislation is often passed because the interests of the smaller states and the larger states are the same or the interests of both parties are the same.
+Now admittedly, sometimes legislation is passed because the interests of the smaller states and the larger states are the same.
 Or sometimes the senators from big states will bribe senators from little states with pork barrel projects to pass legislation.
 Or sometimes Congress will move on an issue because the alternative is revolution, such as with the Great Depression.
 But all in all, representation is a joke.
 And any claim that the U.S. is a democracy is also a joke.

 Nor is the U.S. a genuine republic, as some conservatives will claim.
 Even in a republic, laws are made by representatives chosen by the people, not by a process that distorts and seriously limits such representation.

-While state and local governments have democratic processes, the national government is far from democratic: More than 300 million Americans have no effective power in Congress.
+The United States is not a democracy.
+More than 300 million Americans have no effective representation in Congress.

 Thus, voters in Wyoming, the least populous state, with about 577,000 people, have the same political power as the voters in any of the more populous states.
 If you live in Texas or California, only the first 577,000 people have the same power as those in Wyoming; the rest have no effective representation.
-So, just do the math.
+So, just do the math to see the national implications.
 Multiply 577,000 by 50 to give you the population truly represented in the Senate: 28,850,000.
 The remaining 302,600,000 people (U.S. population of 331,450,000 minus 28,850,000) have no effective voice in the Senate.
-And since the Senate can block any legislation sent up by the House, no effective power in the Senate equals no effective power in Congress.

-Admittedly, legislation is often passed because the interests of the smaller states and the larger states are the same or the interests of both parties are the same.
+Now admittedly, sometimes legislation is passed because the interests of the smaller states and the larger states are the same.
 Or sometimes the senators from big states will bribe senators from little states with pork barrel projects to pass legislation.
 Or sometimes Congress will move on an issue because the alternative is revolution, such as with the Great Depression.
 But all in all, representation is a joke.
 And any claim that the U.S. is a democracy is also a joke.

 Nor is the U.S. a genuine republic, as some conservatives will claim.
 Even in a republic, laws are made by representatives chosen by the people, not by a process that distorts and seriously limits such representation.

-Images U.S. flags on National Mall, Lipton sale, CC BY-SA 3.0
+Image U.S. flags covering the National Mall, Lipton sale, CC BY-SA 3